seanwestfall/gqless_example/README.md

-# jqless_example
+# gqless example
-An example of using Jqless in a react app
+An example of using Gqless in a react app